Dodô (footballer, born 1994)

-Raphael Guimarães de Paula (born 5 September 1994), commonly known as Dodô, is a Brazilian footballer who plays as an attacking midfielder.
+Raphael Guimarães de Paula (born 5 September 1994), commonly known as Dodô, is a Brazilian footballer who plays as an attacking midfielder for Vila Nova, on loan from Remo.

 Club career

 Born in Vespasiano, Minas Gerais, Dodô joined Atlético Mineiro's youth setup in 2005, aged 11.
 He made his professional – and Série A – debut on 9 October 2013, coming on as a late substitute in a 0–2 away loss against Ponte Preta.

 On 8 November 2014 Dodô scored his first professional goal, netting the last of a 2–0 away success over Palmeiras.
 On 2 December, after scoring three further goals, he renewed his contract until 2019.